 Air.
 Food.
 Water.
 Shelter.
 Clothing.
 Sleep.
 Phone.

 ...the basic human needs (or so it would seem these days).
 In actuality, we all know it’s possible to survive without the sustenance we harvest from our phones.
 Yet, the thought of truly untethering from these mechanical portals of connection, distraction, and self-identity can seem daunting—if not altogether terrifying.
-Can we obtain meaningful relationships, mindful participation, and self-awareness without the aid of technology?
+Can we obtain meaningful relationships, mindful participation, and self-awareness without the aid of mobile technology?
 Avon Old Farms, the CT private school for boys, set out to answer this question.

 Cell Phone Addiction

 As we spin into this social experiment of dependence on ever-present technology, teenagers are at the forefront of the effects of increased screen time.
 Yet, these teenagers are pausing, taking a look at their phone-attachment habits, and deciding how they are being affected.
 Many would even say they are addicted.
 They may feel the rush of a chat notification or the whoosh of social acceptance as their likes on Instagram tank up.
 They may rest in the comfort that they can avert an awkward or boring real-life scenario by instead entering into another world via an app in hand.
 Whatever the reason, 54% of teens say they spend too much time on their cell phones.

 According to the American Addiction Centers, cell phone addiction can have the following behavioral impacts on teens:

 - Difficulty regulating emotions, decision-making, and impulse control due to a decrease in brain connectivity